Fast Route to Thermalization: Driven dynamics of the open system

-An accurate description of the open system dynamics requires first an explicit solution of the free dynamics ${\cal U}_S\b t$.
+An accurate description of the open system dynamics requires first, an explicit solution of the free dynamics ${\cal U}_S\b t$.
 Obtaining such a solution is difficult when the free Hamiltonian does not commute at different times $\sb{\hat{H}_S\b t,\hat{H}_S\b{t'}}\neq 0$.
 In this case, there is no common basis that diagonalizes ${\cal U}_S\b t$.
 A formal solution is given by a time-ordering procedure,

 where $\overleftarrow{\cal{T}}$ is the chronological time-ordering operator.
-However, this solution contains within it an infinite sum, thus, is impractical for our purpose.
+However, this solution contains an infinite sum, and is therefore impractical for our purposes.
 An explicit solution requires bypassing the time-ordering obstacle.
 This is achieved by utilizing the inertial theorem and solution.
-The inertial solution is a consequence of the theorem, it approximates the system dynamics under the condition of slow acceleration of the drive \cite{dann2018inertial}.
+The inertial solution is a consequence of the theorem; it approximates the system dynamics under the condition of slow acceleration of the drive \cite{dann2018inertial}.